 This guidance document impacts candidates in need of both a kidney and a pancreas transplant.
-At the end of 2015, there were 1,911 candidates on the waiting list for a SPK and 396 candidates for a PAK.11
+At the end of 2015, there were 1,911 candidates on the waiting list for a SPK and 396 candidates for a PAK.16

-Increasing PAK transplantation for appropriate candidates can slow the decline in pancreas transplantation and, when done with a living donor kidney, result in a deceased donor kidney being released to the deceased donor pool for kidney transplant recipients.12 By performing analyses that were previously not explored, this resource highlights how PAK transplants are underutilized.
-This project is expected to promote PAK transplants as a viable and beneficial means of transplantation for kidney-pancreas candidates, increasing the number of transplants performed.
+Increasing PAK transplantation for appropriate candidates can slow the decline in pancreas transplantation and, when done with a living donor kidney, result in a deceased donor kidney being released to the deceased donor pool for kidney transplant recipients.
+17 This project is expected to promote PAK transplants as a viable and beneficial means of transplantation for kidney-pancreas candidates, increasing the number of transplants performed.

-11 Kandaswamy, Stock, P.G., Gustafson, S. K., Skeans, M. A., Curry, M. A., Prentice, M. A., Israni, A. K., Snyder, J. J., Kasiske, B. L. "OPTN/SRTR 2015 Annual Data Report: Pancreas."
+16 Kandaswamy, Stock, P.G., Gustafson, S. K., Skeans, M. A., Curry, M. A., Prentice, M. A., Israni, A. K., Snyder, J. J., Kasiske, B. L. "OPTN/SRTR 2015 Annual Data Report: Pancreas."

-12 Fridell, 447-53.
+17 Fridell, 447-53.